 The Canadian Reformed Churches are rooted in the Protestant Reformation especially as it developed in the Reformed Churches in the Netherlands and came to Canada via post Second World War Dutch immigrants.
 Follow this link to read the full history.

-Our own local congregation first started meeting at Port Kells community hall.
-We were then instituted on January 21, 1990.
-On … we had purchased our own property and started building the church as it currently stands, the Willoughby Heights Canadian Reformed Church.
+Our own local congregation first started meeting at Port Kells community hall and were instituted as a congregation on January 21, 1990.
+By July 1996 we had purchased our own property and began constructing the church building.
+On March 2, 1997 we opened and dedicated the church building to God’s kingdom as it currently stands, the Willoughby Heights Canadian Reformed Church.